XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2020/how-to-share-an-app-for-design-collaboration---xmpro-app-designer.md

 # How To Share an App For Design Collaboration - XMPRO App Designer
 {% embed url="https://www.youtube.com/watch?v=4NjUKiT8WYk" %}

 Learn how to collaborate with other users when designing your XMPRO apps.

 Need help with creating your XMPRO apps?
 Send an email to support@xmpro.com

-Go to https://xmpro.com if you want to...
+Go to [https://xmpro.com](https://xmpro.com) if you want to learn more about how you can build real-time applications with our Event Intelligence Platform.
 <details>
-<summary>Transcript</summary>Learn how to collaborate with other users when designing your XMPRO apps.

-Need help with creating your XMPRO apps?
-Send an email to support@xmpro.com

-Go to https://xmpro.com if you want to... sometimes you may wish to collaborate
+<summary>Transcript</summary>sometimes you may wish to collaborate

 with other users to design your apps